marcusanthonylorenzo/open-ai-chatbot/README.md

 - A status update which waits for the AI data to fetch. ("Open AI is typing...").

 **Notes:**
 - Done in Vanilla JS and custom CSS, no frameworks or editors.
-Page is not responsive for screens less than 600px of height.
-- I used Async/Await for the request.
-It is my current focus of improvement.
+Responsiveness could be improved - a current topic of my learning journey.
 - In time, I would use local or web storage to maintain prompt history.
 - I also believe upon improving my React skills, the code would be 30% of the size and much more "portable".
 It is actually my primary topic of focus right now, along with Ajax.
+- My code for handling the API response in `index.js` needs to DRY up more, but it works for the MVP!
 - I've left some items in the README crossed out; I want to show my thought processes/changes/ideas so that Shopify can get to know me as a programmer.
 In a professional setting, I would endeavor to work in a cleaner, more succinct manner.